 Here, we also told FeedOtter to display 5 posts with each email send.
 This means FeedOtter will only send up to 5 new posts in your email.

-FeedOtter has a built-in feature that will automatically add the correct UTM parameters to your content links.
+FeedOtter has a built in feature that will automatically add the correct UTM parameters to your content links.
+This feature is on by default but can be customized as need be.

 When you are done with the campaign setup its time to publish your new automated RSS email to Pardot where we will complete the last step of setting up our email audience.